oracle-devrel/oci-arch-queue-oke-demo/local-producer/readme.md

 > allow dynamic-group queue_dg to use queues in compartment <queue_parent_compartment>

-Above policies and dynamic group are needed when using instance principal , if you are planning to run it locally(on laptop/desktop) then you will have to generate API keys and ensure you have access to queue service using a group ,e.g.
+Above policies and dynamic group are needed when using instance principal(when you are hosting and running it from OCI virtual machine) , if you are planning to run it locally(on laptop/desktop) then you will have to generate API keys and ensure you have access to queue service using a group ,e.g.
 > Allow group \<user group name\> to use queues in compartment \<compartment name of queue parent compartment\>

-### Making the queue identifiable and accessible

-Within the code is a class called *Environment* (*src/main/java/com/demo/samples/basic/Environment.java*) which declares several constants that capture the OCI Queue OCID, the URL for the OCI Data Plane endpoint, and the attributes necessary for authenticating and authorization to use the service.

-These values need to have their defaults replaced with the appropriate values established during the OCI Queue setup.

 ## Notes/Issues